jupyter-book/mystmd/docs/citations.md

 myst build --doi-bib
 ```

 This will generate a BibTeX file `myst.doi.bib` which you may then rename, edit, and save to your project.
-On subsequent builds, the DOIs will load be loaded from this file rather than fetched remotely.
+On subsequent builds, the DOIs will be loaded from this file rather than fetched remotely.

 ## Including BibTeX